ndmitchell/tagsoup/README.md

 ## Other Examples

-Several more examples are given in the Example file, including obtaining the (short) list of papers from my site, getting the current time and a basic XML validator.
-All can be invoked using the `tagsoup` executable program.
+Several more examples are given in the [Sample.hs](https://github.com/ndmitchell/tagsoup/blob/master/test/TagSoup/Sample.hs) file, including obtaining the (short) list of papers from my site, getting the current time and a basic XML validator.
 All use very much the same style as presented here - writing screen scrapers follow a standard pattern.
 We present the code from two for enjoyment only.

 ### My Papers